prestonlab/ebids/README.md

 # ebids
-Python code to translate electrophysiological data to BIDS format.
+Code to translate electrophysiological data to BIDS format.

 ## Installation